Skip to content

 7. Wooden Serving Tray (Beginner Project)

-A simple serving tray is an awesome beginner project because it teaches clean assembly, edge shaping, and optional handle installation — all while giving you something classy to use in the kitchen, shop, or even as décor.
+A simple serving tray is an awesome beginner project because it teaches clean assembly, edge shaping, and optional handle installation — all while giving you something classy to use in the

 With just a few boards and screws, you can build a sturdy, good-looking tray that feels “advanced” but is totally beginner-friendly.